etc1290/Stembase/log.md

 	# Added
 	1. Add fully functional support in fslabel redirecting -- finished
+	# Changed
+	1. Slightly modify the behavior of uxselect to fit the change of floor structure -- finished
 ---
 	## 2023.03.25		version 0.4.6.1
 	-- Bug fix